uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 ### Fast Fourier Transform (FFT)

-Another approach to visualizing sinusoidal time-series datasets is by identifying dominant cyclic patterns.
+<div style="text-align: justify">Another approach to visualizing sinusoidal time-series datasets is by identifying dominant cyclic patterns.
 This can be conducted with the Fast-Fourier Transform, a computationally efficient way to calculate the discrete Fourier Transform from a dataset.
-This algorithm transforms information on the time domain into the frequency domain.
+This algorithm transforms information on the time domain into the frequency domain. </div>

-The time-series datasets from the three classes (no delamination, delamination above rebar, and delamination below rebar) were all transformed into the frequency domain to identify patterns that could easily differentiate one class from another.
-As observed Figure 5, most of the signal amplitude peaks are observed at a frequency of approximately 0.8 GHz, which is in the standard operating frequency range of GPR antennas for concrete testing.
+<div style="text-align: justify">The time-series datasets from the three classes (no delamination, delamination above rebar, and delamination below rebar) were all transformed into the frequency domain to identify patterns that could easily differentiate one class from another.
+As observed Figure 5, most of the signal amplitude peaks are observed at a frequency of approximately 0.8 GHz, which is in the standard operating frequency range of GPR antennas for concrete testing. </div>